Dynamical tide modified Roche limit in eccentric, asynchronous binaries: Introduction

 Another way to incorporate the dynamical effect is to consider $\xi=\xi_{\rm dyn} \cos(\varpi t) + \eta e^{\sigma t}$ with $\xi_{\rm dyn} \in \mathbb{R}$ treated as a known quantity.
 Eq. (\ref{eq:toy}) is now treated as a quadratic function of $\eta$, and a solution with $\sigma=0$ can be arranged, by again examining the discriminant, if

 The $\xi_{\rm dyn}$ term reduces (increases) the maximum $\epsilon$ a stable configuration can allow if $\xi_{\rm dyn} >0$ ($\xi_{\rm dyn} <0$).
 If a positive $\xi_{\rm dyn}$ has triggered some exponential growth in $\eta$, suddenly changing its sign will only make $\eta$ oscillatory but not damp away the growth.
 Therefore, for a sufficiently large $\xi_{\rm dyn}$ with a randomly fluctuating sign, the net effect will again make the instability more likely to occur.
-This model is relevant to the dynamical tide in \S \ref{sec:instab_dyn_tide_w_num}.
+This model is relevant to the dynamical tide \hang{in a donor moving in a highly eccentric orbit} in \S \ref{sec:instab_dyn_tide_w_num}.

 The goal of our study is to quantify the enhanced hydrodynamical instability caused by the dynamical tide through analytical and numerical investigations.